aberhamm/cabernai-web/apps/ui/README.md

 ### Environment variables

-Define them in `.env.local.example`, `.env.local` and `src/env.mjs` file where [@t3-oss/env-nextjs](https://github.com/t3-oss/t3-env) validation package is used.
+**For Local Development:** Define them in `.env.local.example`, `.env.local` and `src/env.mjs` file where [@t3-oss/env-nextjs](https://github.com/t3-oss/t3-env) validation package is used.
 This package is used to validate and type-check environment variables.

+**For Production Deployment:** The unified environment approach automatically provides all necessary variables to the UI container via Docker Compose's `env_file` directive.
+See [README-DEPLOYMENT.md](../../README-DEPLOYMENT.md) for details.

 Usage: